Ceremony Sample: Love & Marriage, Revised 8-26-2022

 Closing

-May you always find happiness abundant in your marriage because you choose actions and words that make one another happy.
+May you always find happiness in your marriage because you choose actions and words that make one another happy.

 Announcement